Netwide Assembler: Features

-Linking

-NASM principally outputs object files, which are generally not executable by themselves.
-The only exception to this are flat binaries (e.g., .COM) which are inherently limited in modern use.
-To translate the object files into executable programs, an appropriate linker must be used, such as the Visual Studio "LINK" utility for Windows or ld for Unix-like systems.

 Development

 NASM version 0.90 was released in October 1996.

 Version 2.00 was released on 28 November 2007, adding support for x86-64 extensions.
 The development versions are not uploaded to SourceForge.net, but are checked into GitHub with binary snapshots available from the project web page.

-A search engine for NASM documentation is also available.

 In July 2009, as of version 2.07, NASM was released under the Simplified (2-clause) BSD license.
 Previously, because it was licensed under LGPL, it led to development of Yasm, a complete rewrite of under the New BSD License.
 Yasm offered support for x86-64 earlier than NASM.
 It also added support for GNU Assembler syntax.

 RDOFF

 Relocatable Dynamic Object File Format (RDOFF) is used by developers to test the integrity of NASM's object file output abilities.
 It is based heavily on the internal structure of NASM, essentially consisting of a header containing a serialization of the output driver function calls followed by an array of sections containing executable code or data.
 Tools for using the format, including a linker and loader, are included in the NASM distribution.

-Until version 0.90 was released in October 1996, NASM supported output of only flat-format executable files (e.g., DOS COM files).
+Until version 0.90 was released in October 1996, NASM supported output of only flat-format executable files (e.g., COM files).
 In version 0.90, Simon Tatham added support for an object-file output interface, and for DOS .OBJ files for 16-bit code only.

 NASM thus lacked a 32-bit object format.
 To address this lack, and as an exercise to learn the object-file interface, developer Julian Hall put together the first version of RDOFF, which was released in NASM version 0.91.

 Since this initial version, there has been one major update to the RDOFF format, which added a record-length indicator on each header record, allowing programs to skip over records whose format they do not recognise, and support for multiple segments; RDOFF1 only supported three segments: text, data and bss (containing uninitialized data).

 The RDOFF format is strongly deprecated and has been disabled starting in NASM 2.15.04.